-The open bridge policy on your vessel allows you to join officers on the bridge and learn about navigation, watch for marine life, and enjoy the views of open ocean.
+The open bridge policy on the Ushuaia allows you to join officers on the bridge and learn about navigation, watch for marine life, and enjoy the views of open ocean.
 These waters are also home to an interesting group of seabirds, which often ride the currents created in the wake of the ship, such as albatross and petrels.
 Join the expedition staff and naturalists on deck in search of seabirds and other local wildlife, such as orcas and dolphins.
 An interesting selection of lectures will help prepare you for your first excursions in the Falkland Islands (Malvinas).

 Explore the Western Falkland Islands where you may visit the following islands: